 where C_i is the total quantity of material contributed to the build from crusher i, and $\bar{\Phi}i$ is the maximum feedrate of crusher i.
 To improve robustness, we introduce these alignment constraints in the objective function: i.e., as soft constraints.
-The output of this first partition is an allocation of movements to builds such that the blending constraints are met, and the builds are aligned with respect to maximum crusher utilisation.
+The output of this first partition is an allocation of movements to builds such that the blending constraints are met, and the builds are aligned.